 Eliminating Electromagnetic Interference

 A simpler way to fix or prevent that buzzing sound from your speaker when the phone is nearby is to make sure your phone is not so close to your speaker.
-If you keep it at a distance, then there will not be any interferences to cause that annoying buzzing sound.
+If you keep it at a distance, there will be no interference to cause that annoying buzzing sound.

 If you can’t turn your phone off or position it away from the speakers, then the issue of electromagnetic interference will remain.